anuraaga/envoyproxyx-.github/profile/README.md

 See [Versioning](#versioning) for the detail of the versioning of the EnvoyX project to use.

+Note that we are still in the early stage of the development, and looking for the real-world feedbacks.

 ### Deploying the custom build of the Envoy Proxy

+WARNING: Currently, the container only supports amd64 architecture.

 EnvoyX project provides the custom drop-in replacement build of the release versions of the Envoy Proxy with the support of the dynamic loading of the modules.
 We provide the docker containers,